michelle-chaewon/MOOC-Coursework/Machine Learning/README.md

 # Syllabus
 [Course in Progress - Updates Coming Soon]
 Expected date of completion: before 11-25-2020
-Course certificates and coding assignments will be uploaded here upon the completion of courses.
+Course certificates will be uploaded here upon the completion of courses.
+According to Coursera homework policy, coding assignments will not be uploaded, but the final course project will be available by 11-25-2020.
 <br>
 Instructor: Andrew Ng (Stanford University)
 ### Week 1